stevenpbachman/quickmap/README.md

-# quickmap
+# Quick map
-takes lats and longs and makes a quick map
+Takes 'LONGDEC' and 'LATDEC fields and makes a simple dot map using leaflet.